Sevaarcen/HeatedWords/README.md

 # HeatedWords
-A Python program for turning a search term into a wordlist (and maybe HashCat rules) for dictionary-based password attacks.
+A Rust program for turning a search term into a wordlist (and maybe HashCat rules) for dictionary-based password attacks.